 sudo apt install cockpit

-After cockpit and its dependencies are installed then start its service using the
+After the cockpit and its dependencies are installed then start its service using the

 sudo systemctl start cockpit sudo systemctl enable cockpit sudo systemctl status cockpit